Newsletter US Immigration Update November 2007

 Following the publication of this article, I have seen the Senate immigration bill fail, and along with it, our widow penalty fix provision.
 With the failure of immigration reform, I have been forced to resort to litigation again – a class action lawsuit was filed in Los Angeles on August 30, 2007, seeking nationwide class action status.
 Senator Bill Nelson (D-FL) is considering introducing legislation once again to fix the problem.
-For more information on the on-going efforts to end the widow penalty, visit

 On October 24, the Senate failed to get the required 60 votes to override a threatened filibuster of a bill which would have allowed young people brought to the United States as children by their illegal immigrant parents to gain legal status provided they attended college or entered the military.

 The vote was 52-44 in favor of allowing a debate on the Development, Relief and Education for Alien Minors Act also known as the DREAM Act.
 Twelve Republicans joined 38 Democrats and two Independents to vote in favor of proceeding with the debate while eight Democrats joined 36 Republicans to block the measure from moving forward.

 The DREAM Act has been introduced in Congress by a large bipartisan coalition in each of the past five years.
 It was part of the Comprehensive Immigration Reform package that was supported by the Bush Administration earlier this year.